 Evidence indicates that barriers to reporting exist and hamper progress despite the presence of “zero tolerance” policies.
 Employers must address the workplace culture that discourages health care workers from reporting for fear of retribution.
 In order to see real change, employers, individual nurses, and policymakers must work together to remove impediments to reporting.
 Only then we will begin to make impactful and long-lasting steps to truly eradicate this epidemic.

 Nurses routinely face varying degrees of violence while on the job.
 A 2018 ANA survey revealed that 62 percent of nurses have personally experienced physical and verbal abuse on the job.
 ANA has bolstered our work to reverse the increasing assaults against nurses – including sexual harassment.
-ANA supports enforceable “zero tolerance” workplace policies and call on nurses and their employers to work together to prevent and reduce violent and abusive incidents.
-Even when faced with patients experiencing impaired judgement or mental status, it is essential that we keep nurses and all health care workers safe.
+ANA supports enforceable “zero tolerance” workplace policies, and call on nurses and their employers to work together to prevent and reduce violent and abusive incidents.
+Even when faced with patients experiencing impaired judgment or mental status, it is essential that we keep nurses and all health care workers safe.

-ANA launched #EndNurseAbuse for nurses, other health care professionals and the public to stand with nurses and is asking nurses to share their stories on workplace violence.
+ANA launched #EndNurseAbuse for nurses, other health care professionals, and the public to stand with nurses and is asking nurses to share their stories on workplace violence.
 Currently, almost 14,000 individuals have pledged to:

-• Support zero tolerance policies for abuse against nurses.
+• Support zero-tolerance policies for abuse against nurses.

 • Report abuse against nurses whenever safely possible.